Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

 We define $Y\in \mathfrak{X^*}$ to be one half of the gradient vector field of $h$.
 This is the vector field in the statement of Theorem \ref{thm:canonical}.

 \begin{proof}[Proof of Theorem \ref{thm:canonical}]

 By (\ref{eq:Kahler-potential}) $Y$ is a Liouville vector field.
-By items (iv) and (iii) in Proposition \ref{pro:potential-properties} its trajectories for negative time have limit on $X^*$ and its linearization $\nabla Y: TX^*|_{\KK(x)}\to TX^*|_{\KK(x)}$ has rank half the fiber dimension of the tangent bundle.
-In particular the dynamics of $Y$ are normally hyperbolic on $X^*$, and thus by the unstable manifold theorem trajectories for negative time have a unique limit point in $X^*$ \cite{HPS}.
-If $Y$ were complete, then by Nagano's characterization of cotangent bundles \cite[Theorem 4.1]{Na} the vector field would give rise to a symplectomorphism from $X^*$ to $T^*\KK(x)$ taking $Y$ to the Euler vector field.
+By items (iv) and (iii) in Proposition \ref{pro:potential-properties}, its trajectories for negative time have limit on $X^*$ and its linearization $\nabla Y: TX^*|_{\KK(x)}\to TX^*|_{\KK(x)}$ has rank half the fiber dimension of the tangent bundle.
+In particular, the dynamics of $Y$ are normally hyperbolic on $X^*$, and thus by the unstable manifold theorem trajectories for negative time have a unique limit point in $X^*$ \cite{HPS}.
+If $Y$ were complete, then by Nagano's characterization of cotangent bundles \cite[Theorem 4.1]{Na}, the vector field would give rise to a symplectomorphism from $X^*$ to $T^*\KK(x)$ taking $Y$ to the Euler vector field.
 The vector field $Y$ is backwards complete.
-The construction in \cite[Theorem 3]{Na} also extends for vector fields which are backwards complete, but the outcome is a symplectomorphism $\psi$ onto a domain $D\subset T^*\KK(x)$ which is (fiberwise) star-shaped.
+The construction in \cite[Theorem 3]{Na} also extends for vector fields that are backwards complete, but the outcome is a symplectomorphism $\psi$ onto a domain $D\subset T^*\KK(x)$, which is (fiberwise) star-shaped.

-The symplectic form $-\Im\Omega$ and Kahler metric are $\KK$-equivariant, and, therefore, $Y$ is $\KK$-equivariant as well.
-This symmetry extends to $\Z_2\times \KK$-equivariance by item (ii) in Proposition \ref{pro:potential-properties}.
-The cotangent lift of the left action of $\KK$ in $\KK(x)$ is by vector bundle automorphisms.
-Therefore the Euler vector field is $\KK$-equivariant.
-This symmetry extends as well to $\Z_2\times \KK$-equivariance, where the $\Z_2$-action comes from the involution $\iota$ which sends a covector to its opposite.
+The symplectic form $-\Im\Omega$ and K\"ahler metric are $\KK$-invariant, and, therefore, $Y$ is $\KK$-invariant as well.
+This symmetry extends to $\Z_2\times \KK$-invariance by item (ii) in Proposition \ref{pro:potential-properties}.
+The cotangent lift of the left action of $\KK$ on $\KK(x)$ is by vector bundle automorphisms.
+Therefore, the Euler vector field is $\KK$-invariant.
+This symmetry extends as well to $\Z_2\times \KK$-invariance, where the $\Z_2$-action comes from the involution $\iota$ that sends a covector to its opposite.
 Because Nagano's symplectomorphism $\psi$ is characterized by taking integral curves of $Y$ to integral curves of the Euler vector field, and because the action of $\Z_2\times \KK$ preserves $X^*$, the symplectomorphisms must be $\Z_2\times \KK$-equivariant.
 A posteriori, we deduce that the fiber of the unstable normal bundle of $Y$ at a point in $X^*$ is the -1-eigen-space of $\sigma$.